mwalbeck/minecraft-backup/README.md

 ```bash
 ./backup.sh -c -i /home/server/minecraft-server/world -o /mnt/external-storage/minecraft-backups -s minecraft
 ```
-This will use show chat messages (`-c`) in the screen called "minecraft" and save a backup of `/home/server/minecraft-server/world` into `/mnt/external-storage/minecraft-backups` using the default thinning delete policy for old backups.
+This will use show chat messages (`-c`) in the tmux session called "minecraft" and save a backup of `/home/server/minecraft-server/world` into `/mnt/external-storage/minecraft-backups` using the default thinning delete policy for old backups.

 4. Create a cron job to automatically backup:
     - Edit the crontab: `$ crontab -e`